Great Place To Live

 Status Indicators: Proceeding as Anticipated | Monitoring Progress | Reviewing for Improvement | Information Unavailable

 Reviewing for Improvement

-A consultant periodically provides the City of Sugar Land with a comprehensive road network score every three years.
+A consultant periodically provides the City of Sugar Land with a comprehensive road network score every three to four years.
 This score is based on Pavement Condition Ratings determined from visual surveys performed by trained external field raters.
 In intermediary years between surveys, City of Sugar Land staff, in conjunction with the consultant, will update the score annually using the same methodology.
 All reconstruction projects and any new road systems will be taken into account.
-The most recent data for this measure was collected in fiscal year 2016.

 Pavement Condition Ratings are assigned on a 0 - 100 scale, with 100 representing a perfect rating and 0 representing an unusable pavement condition.

 Excellent: 90-100; Good: 80-89; Fair: 65-79; Poor: 50-64; Very Poor: 0-49